csiebler/azure-machine-learning-mlops-workshop/cli-training/README.md

 ## Registering a model from the CLI

+You can register the model within the run through the following command:

 ```console
 az ml model register --name test-model --asset-path outputs/model.pkl --run-metadata-file run.json
 ```

 ## Cleanup

+If you want, you can delete the model via:

 ```console
 az ml model delete --model-id test-model:1